MewsSystems/gitbook-connector-api/use-cases/guest-technology.md

 ### Setup

 The integration should use the [Get all services](../operations/services.md#get-all-services) operation to retrieve all services the property has configured in Mews.
 Once all services are retrieved, the service which you would like all charges to be sent under would be selected.
 Alternatively, a field where the `ServiceId` can be entered can be used.
-To understand how our hoteliers manage these in Mews, please read these helpful articles about [services](https://intercom.help/mews-systems/en/articles/4244364-understanding-services) and [products](https://intercom.help/mews-systems/en/articles/4244370-create-or-delete-a-product).

 The [Get all accounting categories](../operations/finance.md#get-all-accounting-categories) operation should be used to retrieve all accounting categories the property has configured in Mews.
 This is important as a hotel may prefer to have charges for international phone calls reported with a different accounting category than domestic phone calls.
-You can learn more about how accounting categories are created in [this article](https://intercom.help/mews-systems/en/articles/4244319-create-an-accounting-category).

 ### Room Status